AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-practitioner-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Practitioner](http://hl7.org/fhir/R4/practitioner.html) that are supported.

-A [Practitioner](http://hl7.org/fhir/R4/practitioner.html) resource is used within the context of a referencing [PractitionerRole](http://hl7.org/fhir/R4/practitionerrole.html) resource.
+A [Organization](http://hl7.org/fhir/R4/organization.html) resource is used within the context of a referencing resource (most commonly a PractitionerRole resource).
+In the context of an exchange of health information an organisation is part of the context established for a set of healthcare-related information.

 This profile is designed to set a core Practitioner for:
-* Querying practitioners referenced in PractitionerRole resources
+* Querying practitioners referenced in PractitionerRole or other resources
-* Recording or updating a practitioner referenced by a PractitionerRole resource
+* Recording or updating a practitioner referenced by a PractitionerRole or other resource

 #### Profile specific guidance